otaviof/trackers/README.md

 ```

 Allows you to overwrite the hostname address for trackers, keep in mind a given hostname may mean
-more than one tracker in the ddtabase, possibly several.
+more than one tracker in the database, possibly several.
 On overwriting a hostname, Trackers will
-inspect all services that matches the informed hosntame, and probe the service using the new
+inspect all services that matches the informed hostname, and probe the service using the new
 hostname, only overwriting the entries that have a successful probe.

 The overwritten entries will have status **3** in the database.